 Pignoli Cookies are traditionally very sweet, however they can be made with less sugar.
 They will be a little less dense and a little more cakey.
 Decrease the sugar in the recipe to ¾ cup and the egg whites to 1.

-Pignoli Cookies with almond flour
+With almond flour

 Pignoli Cookies can be made with almond flour either by hand or in the food processor.
 Combine 2 cups (240g) blanched almond flour or finely ground almonds, ¾ cup (149g) granulated sugar, and 1 ¼ cups (141g) powdered sugar.
 Mix in 3 large (90g) egg whites and 1 teaspoon almond extract until a smooth dough forms.
 Roll in pine nuts and bake.

-Pignoli Cookies with no food processor
+With no food processor

 Pignoli Cookies can be made with no food processor.
-Either use the recipe with almond flour, or use a stand or hand mixer to break apart the almond paste and combine it thoroughly with the sugar, then add the egg whites.
+Either use the recipe with almond flour or use a stand or hand mixer to break apart the almond paste and combine it thoroughly with the sugar, then add the egg whites.

 Pignoli Cookies with no pine nuts

 While they technically wouldn’t be Pignoli, you can substitute chopped or slivered almonds or chopped cashews for the pine nuts.
-The difference in flavor wouldn’t be very noticeable.

 Flavor additions: